 Salary Scales Advantages: => they are capable of recognising extra skills and competency gained through experience; => they can motivate employees and improve morale; => they can be used as an aid to recruitment and retention.
 Fixed Pay Points Advantages: => they establish the 'rate for the job' and are potentially the least discriminatory system; => they are simple to understand and transparent; => they are suitable for jobs having little scope for progression after the initial induction and training.
-Disadvantages: Disadvantages: => they are less transparent and => they do not reward additional more complex than spot expertise gained through salaries; experience in job; => they may be more open to => they demotivate employees challenge on discriminatory through lack of salary grounds, especially if the progression;
+Disadvantages: => they are less transparent and more complex than spot salaries; => they may be more open to challenge on discriminatory grounds, especially if the Disadvantages: => they do not reward additional expertise gained through experience in job; => they demotivate employees through lack of salary progression;

-scale consists of a large number of increments. => if only used at certain levels within the grading structure (e.g. at the lower end), they may be perceived by the staff affected as not valuing these jobs. -- ---
+scale consists of a large number of increments. => if only used at certain levels within the grading structure (e.g. at the lower end), they may be perceived by the staff affected as not valuing these jobs. --- --